 Diabetic retinopathy is an eye disease that people living with diabetes are more at risk of developing.

+Diabetic retinopathy usually develops in stages.
 When you get your eye screening results, you should see a letter and a number which tells you the type of retinopathy you may have.
 For example, an ‘R’ stands for retinopathy and the number tells you how much damage, if any, has been done.

 The damage is more serious and you’ll need to get your eyes screened more often to check for any changes.
 You might hear this called R2.

-Proliferative retinopathy – stage three.
-You’re now at a very high risk of losing your sight and you’ll be offered treatment.
+This means you’re now at a very high risk of losing your sight and you’ll be offered treatment.
 You might hear this called R3.